SamaMansour/expenses-manager/Readme.md

 # Expenses Manager

-Project Name is a comprehensive expense tracking API that allows users to register, log in, manage expense categories, and record their expenses efficiently.
+Expenses Manager is a comprehensive expense tracking API that allows users to register, log in, manage expense categories, and record their expenses efficiently.

 ## Features